 And as you would assume, a passage of this length is more than we can cover in one lesson.
 And so, God willing, we will divide it into two.
 But let me read the text for you, Luke 11:14.

 Now I do need to make a comment at this point.
 This particular incident in the flow of Luke's gospel happens in Judea, the southern part of Israel.
-What follows they accuse Him of doing by Satan, He responds with the words that I told you, if Satan is divided against himself, he'd be pulling down his own house, and so forth.
-The response of the people to this miracle and the response of Jesus to their response and what He says are very, very similar, almost identical to an incident that is recorded in the twelfth chapter of Matthew and also the third chapter of Mark.
+What follows...
+They accuse Him of doing by Satan.
+He responds with the words that I told you, if Satan is divided against himself, he'd be pulling down his own house, and so forth.
+The response of the people to this miracle and the response of Jesus to their response and what He says are very, very similar, almost identical to an incident that is recorded in the 12th chapter of Matthew and also the 3rd chapter of Mark.
 Now I just want to speak to that issue for a moment because I think it's very important.
 There are many Bible commentators who feel that what Luke is giving us here is just another edition of the Matthew 12, Mark 3 incident, that Luke is just giving his version, as the synoptic gospels do very often where you have the same incident in the three gospels, Matthew, Mark and Luke.
 After all, it was a healing by the casting out of a demon.
-They said He did it by Satan power.
+They said He did it by Satan’s power.
 Jesus responded the same way.
 And yet there are some differences.
 The material before and after is different.
-There's no discussion of the blaspheming of the Holy Spirit which is the main thing in Matthew 12, it's not here it comes later in Luke.
+There's no discussion of the blaspheming of the Holy Spirit, which is the main thing in Matthew 12.
+It's not here.
+It comes later in Luke.
 Jesus says that at a later time.

 I'm convinced that this is a different account and I'll tell you why.
 One, it's in Galilee where the first one took place.
 And Luke is giving us the chronology and we know Jesus is in Judea.
 Why would Luke import something out of His Galilean experience to try to show us the developing attitude in Judea?
 All He's doing is saying the same thing that happened in Galilee, the same final rejection that brought Jesus' ministry in Galilee to an end is the very same thing that's happening in Judea.
 Here is a parallel.
 And you may say to yourself, "But, I mean, isn't it kind of odd that they would have the very same reaction as the people in Galilee?
 The people in Galilee said He did what He did by the power of Beelzebul.
 Now the people in Judea are saying the same thing.
 Isn't it somewhat of a strange coincidence that at two different times months and months apart in two different locations they would come up with the same thing?"